 How Much Is Your Sculpture Worth?

 Do you own any statue?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 A reputable sculpture often with man or animal as its subject

 The statue has existed since the beginnings of humankind (some statues dating back to prehistoric times have been found) since it was designed and carved by man in various materials.
 Its purpose is to represent something, often by trying to retranscribe reality as faithfully as possible.
 A statue can thus be the result of a work of artistic expression, decoration or reproduction.

 The materials differ according to the times and practices.
 In Greek and Roman times, the statue was often intended to represent a living being, often gods or goddesses, but also animals or mythological events.
 In the Middle Ages it also represented religious figures.
 During the Renaissance period many nude statues were made.
 If until then statues had mainly focused on representing reality as faithfully as possible, be it a living being or an object, this changed from the 20th century onwards with Modern Art.
 Artists then seek originality and renewal, whether in the subjects chosen or in the choice of materials used.